Help

 Tap the Notifications button on the card of a followed show to:

-You can also Queue New Episodes, meaning whenever an episode of this show is archived, it can automatically be added to one of your queues.
-If that queue’s Download Episodes Automatically setting is enabled, it will be downloaded in the background.
+You can also subscribe to an episode, meaning whenever an episode of this show is archived, it can automatically be added to one of your queues.
+If that queue’s Download Episodes Automatically automation setting is enabled, it will be downloaded in the background.

 Bookmarks

 Note: Bookmarks are not associated with your WFMU account (the ‘clicky stars’ feature).
-There are only part of the app.
+They are only part of the app.

 Bookmarks are like web bookmarks, in the sense that what they point to can be moved or expired.
 If this happens, try manually looking at the source of the bookmark.
 See this FAQ entry for more details.